General Overview:

 Selection Process:

 All TUSD 8th grade students are invited to apply and all completed applications, with accompanying teacher recommendations, will be reviewed.
-The program will be located at North High School, with a priority given to students who are attending Casimir Middle School or Magruder Middle School.
-TUSD students who live in other areas within the district may open enroll to North High to participate in the program, as well as non-resident (out-of-District permit) students, if space is available.
+The programs will be located at North High School, with a priority given to students who are attending Casimir Middle School or Magruder Middle School, as well as at Torrance High School, with priority given to students who are attending Hull Middle School and Madrona Middle School.
+TUSD students who live in other areas within the district may open enroll to North and Torrance High to participate in the program, as well as non-resident (out-of-District permit) students, if space is available.

 Alternate students are asked to join the program if, and when, a student who was initially chosen is no longer available to participate.
 Unfortunately, it is difficult to predict if that will happen.